Skip to main content

 Within the automotive industry, workers are typically required to use certain tools and processes for specific activities.
 For example, an auto chassis may require that a special joint be tightened with two hands using a particular tool.
 This task can be awkward for workers, who may sometimes use one hand to tighten the joint because it’s easier.

 However, not following the procedure correctly can weaken the joint and cause it to fail before the end of its expected lifespan.
-Again, LiDAR can detect this process anomaly and raise an alert before damage is done.
+Again, LiDAR can detect this process anomaly and raise an alert before damage is done, thereby ensuring quality and enabling digital transformation.

 By detecting anomalous behavior, LiDAR solutions can issue alerts for “slips and falls,” security breaches, unsafe behavior, intrusion into restricted areas, or unsafe distances between people and machines.
 LiDAR solutions can also detect anomalous behavior on assembly lines to help managers coach workers to achieve higher quality and avoid movements that can negatively impact the health of workers.